Lemoncode/webpack-by-sample/README.md

 Summary steps:
  - Install reactjs as a local dependency.
  - Update students.js to students.jsx and update content.
- - Let's resolve the jsx extensions and point out the the entry point has changed
+ - Let's resolve the jsx extensions and point out the the entry point has changed.
- - Configure the webpack.config.js to support jsx (loader)
+ - Configure the webpack.config.js to support jsx.

 ### 02 Angular